Bounds on cohomological support varieties: Notation and background

 \begin{ex} By \cite[Theorem~3.3.2]{Pollitz:2019}, $R$ is complete intersection if and only if $\V_R(R)=\{\bm{0}\}$, the origin.
 In fact, in \cite[Theorem~6.1.6]{Pollitz:2021}, this equivalence was strengthened to say that $R$ is complete intersection if and only if $\V_R(M)=\{\bm{0}\}$ for some finitely generated $R$-module $M$. \end{ex}

 \begin{ex} One always has $\V_{R}(k)=\spec \S$.
 Indeed, $\Ext_E(k,k)$ is a finite rank free graded $\S$-module; cf.\@ \cite[Remark~3.2.6]{Pollitz:2021}. \end{ex}

 \begin{ex} Given a ring of central cohomology operators, one has control on the support of the \emph{Koszul objects} introduced in \cite{Avramov/Iyengar:2007} (see also \cite{Benson/Iyengar/Krause:2008}).
 In the setting of the present article, $\S$ is a ring of central cohomology operators on $\D(E)$ but not $\D(R)$, unless $R$ is complete intersection.
-Regardless, \cite[Theorem~3.3.4]{Pollitz:2021} established that for any $\zeta \in \S^d$ there exists an object $L_\zeta$ in $\Df(R)$ which plays the role of a Koszul object in the sense that
+Regardless, \cite[Theorem~3.3.4]{Pollitz:2019} established that for any nonzero $\zeta \in \S^d$, with $d$ any nonnegative even integer, there exists an object $L_\zeta$ in $\Df(R)$ which plays the role of a Koszul object in the sense that

 That is, each conical hypersurface in $\spec \S$ is realizable as the cohomological support of an object in $\Df(R)$.
 The objects $L_\zeta$ are defined as

 in $\Df(R)$, where $\tilde{\zeta}$ is a lift of $\zeta$ along the map